irmakerkol/Data-Scientist-Technical-Assessment/README.md

-# Papcorns Data Scientist Technical Assessment
+# Data Scientist Technical Assessment

 ## Description

-This repository contains the analysis and results for the Papcorns Data Scientist Technical Assessment.
+This repository contains the analysis and results for the Data Scientist Technical Assessment.
 We explore user behavior, trial conversions, subscription revenue, and lifetime value using a SQLite dataset and Python.

 ## Repository Structure

 ```
-papcorns-data-assessment/
+Data-Scientist-Technical-Assessment
+/
 ├── papcorns.sqlite         # SQLite database with users and events tables
 ├── analysis_notebook.ipynb # Jupyter notebook with SQL & Python analysis workflow
 ├── requirements.txt        # Python dependencies